nikilia/RLCC/README.md

 ## During Meetups

-We use HackMD for real-time collaborative note-taking during meetings The meeting facilitator will share the HackMD link at the start of each session Everyone is encouraged to add notes, code snippets, and resources
+We use HackMD for real-time collaborative note-taking during meetings The meetup facilitator will share the HackMD link at the start of each session Everyone is encouraged to add notes, code snippets, and resources